macko99/OSPapp/README.md

 # OSPreports

-OSPreports is an Android app (written using [Kivy Python library](https://kivy.org/#home)) providing fire department ability to create action reports on the go using tablets.
-Application is suited to work offline as well as in synchronization with database (e.g. get unit details, upload and update locally saved reports).
+**OSPreports** is an Android app (written using [Kivy Python library](https://kivy.org/#home)) providing fire department ability to create action reports on the go using tablets.
+Application is suited to work offline as well as in synchronization with database (e.g. get fire brigade unit details, upload and update locally saved reports).

 ## About project

 This application is a part of the project for classes *Python programming* which take place on 2nd year of Computer Science at the faculty of Computer Science, Electronics and Telecomunications at AGH UST.

-The other part of the project is a desktop application [OSPadmin](https://github.com/macko99/OSPadmin) used for managing particular unit data in database and the most commonly create PDF files based on reports.
+The other part of the project is a desktop application [OSPadmin](https://github.com/macko99/OSPadmin) used for managing particular fire brigade unit data in database and the most commonly create PDF files based on reports.

 Project authors:
 - [Maciej Kozub](https://github.com/macko99)